Const!

 Before I continue I must make a quick aside and stay

-that I am not using const
+that I am not using const for performance. const

 might allow the compiler to do some amazing things,